handsontable/hyperformula/docs/guide/building.md

 builds, verifies the version
 * `npm run bundle:es` - transpiles files into the `import/export`
 format , builds ES6 version
-* `npm run bundle:cjs` - builds commonJS version
+* `npm run bundle:cjs` - builds CommonJS version
 * `npm run bundle:development` - generates development build
 * `npm run bundle:production` - generates production build
 * `npm run bundle:languages` - builds the languages
-* `npm run bundle:typings` - generates TS typing, only emits ‘.d.ts’ declaration files
+* `npm run bundle:typings` - generates TypeScript typing, only emits ‘.d.ts’ declaration files

 We use the latest version of Node 16 LTS in the build-chain and recommend this version for building.
 Note that for using (not building) HyperFormula, a wider range of Node versions is supported.